yarisvt/tyk-docs/tyk-docs/content/shared/create-api-key-include.md

 ![Key success message location](/docs/img/2.10/key_success.png)

-That's it, you've created a key - now we can try and use it.
+That's it, you've created a key - now you can try and use it.

 ## Tutorial: Create an API Key with the API

-To create an API key, we will need the API ID that we wish to grant the key access to.
-Creating the token is then a simple API call to the endpoint.
+To create an API key, you will need the API ID that we wish to grant the key access to.
+Creating the token is then an API call to the endpoint.

 You will also need your own API Key, to get these values: